-Health education resources and account management tools Connect to www.aetnafeds.com for access to Aetna Navigator, a secure and personalized member site offering you a single source for health and benefits information.
-Use it to: Perform self-service functions, like checking your fund balance or the status of a claim.
+Connect to www.aetnafeds.com for access to Aetna Navigator, a secure and personalized member site offering you a single source for health and benefits information.
+Use it to:

+• Perform self-service functions, like checking your HRA fund or HSA account balance and deductible balance or the status of a claim.